AMWA-TV/nmos-testing/ReadMe.md

 ## Known Issues

 Ramlfications trips up over the 'traits' used in some of the NMOS specifications.
-Until we can resolve this properly, the following can be used as a workaround.
+Until this is resolved in the library, we overwrite cases of this keyword in the RAML files.
+An alternative approach is documented below.

 In file 'ramlfications/utils.py', insert the following code into the top of the function '\_remove_duplicates' which starts at line 495: